History of Far Eastern

 The name Far Eastern University was coined following the fusion of two schools,

-the Institute of Accountancy founded in 1928 by Dr. Nicanor Reyes, Sr.
+Institute of Accountancy founded in 1928 by Dr. Nicanor Reyes, Sr.

-and the Far Eastern College established by Nicanor Maronilla-Seva,
+Far Eastern College established by Nicanor Maronilla-Seva,

 Fransisco M. Africa, Pedro Cortez, Salvador Unson, and Vicente Fabilla in 1919.